databricks-edu/build-tooling/master_parse/README.md

 #### Basic Mustache Syntax

-Mustache is a very simple templating language.
+Mustache is a very simple template language.
 For full details, see the [Mustache][] manual page.
 For our purposes, two most useful constructs are conditional content and variable substitution.